wjalal/1-2_term-project-java/README.md

  The JARs are produced by default in the ```target``` folder of the Maven project with the name of the project.
 To preserve the client JAR, you will have to rename it first and then build the server JAR.
 The ```server.jar``` must be placed in the same directory as the ```data``` folder (by default the project directory).

-Pre-compiled JARs are included in the repository.
+Pre-compiled JARs are included in the repository in realease 1.0.0.
 The JAR files can be run with:

 ```java -jar server.jar```